Margaret Leary, Ph.D.

 CISSP, CEH, Security+

 Dinh is an assistant professor at the Loudoun Campus.
-He obtained his master's in Telecommunications and Master Certificate in Telecommunications Forensics and Security from George Mason University.
+He obtained his master's degree in Telecommunications and Master Certificate in Telecommunications Forensics and Security from George Mason University.
 He was a Senior Information Security Analyst supporting the Department of Homeland Security.

 MS, M.Sc.
 CCSK, Security+, Network+